zecyto/security_by_design/README.md

 1. email: k.stroetmann@example.org  pw: secbydesign
 2. email: s.claus@christmas.org     pw: secbydesign

+Actions:
+1. Change Password
+2. Delete Account
+3. Add new 2FA Token
+4. Remove 2FA Token
+5. View your Smartmeters
+6. View your Contract Details (Contract Model 1 or 2)

 ## Admin Account (you will need an 2F-Authenticator App)

 1. email: admin@admin pw: admin 2fa setup key:
-2. Setup Key for 2FA: FJMXJNVZSYV5A4PFOIWC5MXQO5KSMUOT (You can simply add this code in e.g. Google Authenticator App)
+2. Setup Key for 2FA: (You can simply add this code in e.g. Google Authenticator App)
+    <pre>FJMXJNVZSYV5A4PFOIWC5MXQO5KSMUOT</pre>
 3. Has access to the hidden site /admin/dashboard

+Actions on Admin Dashboard:
+1. Reset the password of an User Account
+2. Delete an User Account
+3. Unlock an Account (Reset the failed Login tries)
+4. Manage Rights
+5. Manage Contract details
+6. View Logs of permission changes (green mac signals that its valid)